Running my first marathon, in Hyderabad, India

 It all started almost a year and a half back in April 2011 when I started running to prepare myself for the high altitude climb in the Himalayas.
 Like any beginner, I too, started with running 3km, along the road running parallel to the beach in Tiruvanmiyur, Chennai.
 Slowly, but steadily, I extended my running range to 15km before I went for my climb in the Himalayas in August 2011.
 I do not know if it was the amazing view of the beach, the setting sun or the sound of the waves that I had as backdrop for my run that kept me going, truth is, I never had a reason to stop training myself and continued to run even after coming back from the successful mountain climb (read story here).
 It was at this time that my room mate, Appachoo, a then 10km runner and my batch mate in TAPMI, asked me to join him to run the half marathon(21km).
 So we registered for the Chennai half marathon and successfully completed the run in November 2011.
 And as I crossed the finish line, I decided, “I have to run the marathon one day!”

 It was pre-dawn when we got to the starting point of the Hyderabad marathon, here in the necklace road in Hyderabad.
 The atmosphere was ecstatic with loud music and strobe lights all around.
 With just 30 seconds to go for the race, I made a quick check of my double knotted shoe lace and the timing chip attached to it.
 I was ready for it.
 The intention was very clear in my mind; finish the marathon.
 If I can’t run, I’ll walk.
 If I can’t walk, I’ll crawl.
 But I’ll finish it.
 The final countdown had begun and then it started.
 I was off.
 Unlike the virtual stampede that happens at the start during the smaller versions of the marathon (10km, half), here there was absolute sanity.
 No one wanted to jostle and find a way ahead and were all taking it slow.
 With the beautiful Hussain Sagar lake to my left, I ran on slow and steady.
 I couldn’t have asked for a better setting for my first marathon.
 The cool weather, city lights reflected beautifully on the lake, amazing clear road to run on, it all seemed perfect.
 As I crossed the 2km mark, there was a slight pain developing on my right calf muscle.
-I never worried too much on any pain that I get on my muscles during the first 3-4kms of the run as I knew, it would soon clear off after around 4km when the body will be fully warmed up.
+I never worried too much about any pain that I get on my muscles during the first 3-4kms of the run as I knew, it would soon clear off after around 4km when the body will be fully warmed up.
 My usual strategy when I get pain on one of my leg is to switch running on the other side of the road.
 This helps because all around the world, the roads are not perfectly flat but to facilitate drainage, they taper to the sides.
 So the small difference in height in the ground level between your left and right leg can give a different stress level to the two legs.
 But here, I had only half the road to run on as the other half was open for traffic and so I had to contend myself running on the rightmost end near the road divider.

 As expected, soon, the pain died off.
 I was now in a good running rhythm.
 I reached the first drinks point.
 In all marathon races, they have a water point every 2km and a water/aid/refreshment/electrolyte point every 4km all along the race circuit.
 Keeping this in mind, I took up a strategy which I had read about on the internet; “run from water point to water point”.
 This is because in the race, which stretches out for more than 42km is so long that you can’t have a stage, 10min into the race where you think that you still have around 40km to finish!
-That would be very de motivating.
+That would be very de-motivating.
 So instead, the idea is to run from one water point to another which is 4km apart and think only about the 4km ahead of you and hence “fool” your mind into running the full marathon distance!
 After taking a quick gulp of Gatorade (sports drink), I continued on.

 It was now almost 10km and I was now close to completing a full circuit of the Hussain Sagar lake and was hence near the starting point with the sun slowing coming up.
-From here, we were to take a right out of necklace road toward Gachibowli.
+From here, we were to take a right out off necklace road toward Gachibowli.
 From the top of the flyover that I crossed, I could see a swarm of people running ahead!
 I couldn’t have got here at a worse time, I thought.
 I was now at the tail end of the “half marathon” runners who started a few minutes back.
 But soon, I found a way past them and moved ahead.
 It was now around 14km from the start and I started feeling hungry.
 This too, wasn’t any surprise to me as I usually feel so after running close to 15km.
 Thankfully, I was now near my second gatorade point which also had biscuits, banana.
 In order to prevent chugging along too much of water as the weather was still quite cool, I decided to skip the water points and only stop at the gatorade points to replenish the much needed salts along with water that I was losing as sweat.
 Taking in a couple of cups and quickly downing a banana and grabbing some biscuits in my hand, I moved on.

 The terrain of this particular marathon was particularly difficult as most of the run is on uphill gradients which makes it extremely tiring to run on.
 But still, I continued with the run.
 As soon as I reached the 24km mark, it started to rain.
 The only thing I worried about was the iPhone fastened to my arm with a band, which I hoped would protect it from the rain.
 Since I did not have much of an option, I decided to stop worrying about it and was happy as long as it played the songs which also suggested that it was well.
 Songs playing at the background for my run is something I can’t do without as I am very much used to it from my training days.
 Being a very long race, I get motivated by listening to certain songs that I have compiled as my “marathon playlist” and also using the Nike+ app on my iPhone to calculate the distance I cover.
 Since I am not in any contention for the prize, I never felt the arm band to be obstructive for my run.